Dust and Depression

 The elevator opened with a ding and released another cloud of thick, gray dust.
 Evina tried to muffle his toonish coughs.
 He vacuumed the interior of the elevator as he went down.
 This was an experience so strange to him, riding the elevator of a cog building he felt he knew so well.

 Did the black suits really help them at all?
 They still seemed to be depressed, even though they were wearing gloves now.
 Maybe the bad effects were slowed down just a little bit, but still not very much.
 Evina considered the possibility that he was affected by this more than the others.
 Maybe it was the guilt from feeling like he was responsible for them being here, but other things couldn't be explained.
 Why was he the one having the strange nightmares that none of the others had seen?
 Why was he learning about the cogs' fancy vocabulary and way of life so rapidly?
 And most importantly, why did he feel like he couldn't control his anger so often?
-Was something really happening inside of him?
+Was something strange happening to him?

 As he exited the elevator, he saw he was standing in a parking garage.
 All the dreams of being back in Toontown disappeared.
 He was still trapped in Cog Nation.

 Someone had already put a Bolt Engineering sign above the bottom elevator door as well.
 Cogs came out from behind him after moving the last bit of furniture from the old office.
 They loaded it onto a moving truck and climbed inside.
-Evina thought he knew what was coming, but before he could move away he was hit with a thick cloud of black exhaust.
-His eyes stung but he still saw the trail of smoke moving as the old truck disappeared in the distance.
+Evina thought he knew what was coming but, before he could move away, he was hit with a thick cloud of black exhaust.
+His eyes stung, but he still saw the trail of smoke moving as the old truck disappeared in the distance.

 A few of the cogs that had come to see the new office exited the elevator with Ms. Bolt.